 * * *

-Immeasurably more than all I can ask or imagine…there is now a page with that title in my prayer journal, and I pray that, somewhat breathlessly.
+Immeasurably more than all I can ask or imagine…there is now a page with that title in my prayer journal, and I pray that, with anticipation.

 It’s a good question to ask at the start of a New Year, with all that fresh energy.
 What is God blessing?
-Where is his presence and power most apparent?
+Where is his presence and power most apparent in my life?

-For me, at the moment, in blogging and writing, and that shall be my year’s focus.
+For me, at the moment, in blogging and writing and business, and that shall be my year’s focus.

 And so I cry out like Jabez: